Skip to main content

 API & Datasets: Pull Configuration, Explore Data

-This section covers two things: how your local api.ts gets generated, and what datasets, fields, and operations are available on the platform.
+This section covers three things: how your local api.ts gets generated, what datasets, fields, and operations are available on the platform, and how to maintain a small amount of dataset metadata safely.
 Prerequisites: you are logged in, and the current App Code and environment are correct (see Configuration).

 Why api pull comes first